localstack/docs/content/en/user-guide/integrations/cloud-custodian/index.md

     --profile localstack
 {{< / command >}}

-You can access the CloudWatch metrics over the [LocalStack Web Application](https://app.localstack.cloud/inst/default/resources/cloudwatch).
+You can access the CloudWatch metrics in the [LocalStack Web Application](https://app.localstack.cloud/inst/default/resources/cloudwatch).

 ## Further reading